mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Some functions might see substantial benefits if they are performed by a third party in communication.
 When used well, adding a new party to communication can improve:

-* _Efficiency_: Many functions on the Internet are significantly more efficient when performed at a higher scale.
+* _Efficiency_: Many functions on the Internet are more efficient when performed at a higher scale.
 For example, a Content Delivery Network can offer services at a fraction of the financial and environmental cost that would otherwise be paid by someone serving content themselves, because of the scale they operate at.

 * _Simplicity_: Completely disintermediating communication can shift the burden of functions onto endpoints.
 This can cause increased cognitive load for users; for example, compare commercial social networking platforms with self-hosted efforts.

-* _Specialization_: Having a function concentrated into relatively few hands can improve outcomes because of the resulting specialization.
+* _Specialization_: Having a function concentrated into few hands can improve outcomes because of the resulting specialization.
 For example, services overseen by professional administrators are often seen to have a better security posture and improved availability.

 * _Privacy_: For some functions, user privacy can be improved by concentrating their activity to prevent individual behaviors from being discriminated from each other.{{MIX}} Introduction of a third party can also enforce functional boundaries -- for example, to reduce the need for users to trust potentially malicious endpoints, as seen in the so-called “oblivious” protocols (e.g., {{?I-D.pauly-dprive-oblivious-doh}}) that allow end users to hide their identity from services, while still accessing them.